substratusai/kubeai/docs/how-to/install-models.md

 kubectl explain models.spec.engine
 ```

-You can view all example manifets on the [GitHub repository](https://github.com/substratusai/kubeai/tree/main/manifests/models).
+You can view all example manifests on the [GitHub repository](https://github.com/substratusai/kubeai/tree/main/manifests/models).

 Below are few examples using various engines and resource profiles.